Hello and welcome to my Capita Outsiders snowboard review.

 More Info, Current Prices and Where to Buy Online

-If you’re keen to learn more about the Outsiders, are ready to buy or want to research availability or current prices, check out the links below.
+If you’re interested in learning more about the Outsiders, are ready to buy or want to research current prices or availability, check out the links below.

 Hello Nate how are you doing.
 So I have a question I am looking to get a mainly park board I have my eye on the capita outsider 156cm .
 But I am 5’9 I weight 195 pounds without my gear I wear a size 9.5 boot intermediate rider should I be going with a 158cm Instead.
 Let me know what you think .
 Thank you very much